peteresnick/6838bis/draft-ietf-mediaman-6838bis.md

 # Media Type Registration Requirements

 Media type registrations are expected to conform to various requirements laid out in the following sections.
-Note that specific requirements can vary depending on the registration tree.
+Note that specific requirements can vary depending on the registration tree ({{trees}}).

 Additional requirements specific to the registration of XML media types are specified in {{!RFC7303}}.